CRCAIM/CRC-AIM-Public/readme.md

 ## Background

 This is a public repository of information related to the Colorectal Cancer and Adenoma Incidence and Mortality (CRC-AIM) microsimulation model.
-CRC-AIM is a robust CRC natural history model that provides an accessible platform for collaborative simulation studies.
+CRC-AIM is a robust colorectal cancer (CRC) natural history model that provides an accessible platform for collaborative simulation studies.
 This repository was created in the spirit of scientific engagement and transparency, and we will update it periodically as various components of CRC-AIM are added or improved.

 We are currently finalizing a detailed manuscript that describes the natural history component of this model.
 We will provide a link to that manuscript and its supplemental material upon publication.